andreamunafo/actions-in-videos/README.md

 # Actions in videos

-Use fastai to recognise actions in videos.
+Use fastai to recognise actions in videos (UCF101).
-I use UCF101 as main dataset.